At Essex, you'll think differently, embrace conflicting viewpoints and be creative in your research.

 We'll teach you to question everything and assume nothing and always link theory with evidence to investigate, present and debate topics that fascinate you.
 Whatever your idea, we'll find a way to make it work.

 Our interdisciplinary approach means our curriculum is broad and often unorthodox, our outlook is international and far-reaching, and our staff are not always sociologists.
 We embed our innovative and sometimes controversial research into your course.
-You'll work closely with our world-leading academics (REF 2014), whose books are used by universities around the world.
+You'll work closely with our academics, whose books are used by universities around the world.

 Our courses give you research method skills and with rare first-hand access to national research data and resources in our Institute for Social and Economic Research (ISER) and UK Data Archive, you can analyse real data for your work.